okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 In a typical use case scenario, when your org exceeds a default rate limit, you'd receive a warning event, then a burst event, and then a violation event.
 For example, your org has a rate limit of 600 requests per minute on the `/api/v1/authn` endpoint.
 Your org would receive a warning at 360 requests per minute (60%) of 600.
 Your org would get a burst notification when the endpoint hits 600 requests per minute and then the violation when it hits 3000 requests all in the same minute.

-When a burst rate limit event occurs, the system log event, `system.org.rate_limit.burst`, is triggered, and email and banner notifications are generated.
+When a burst rate limit event occurs, the system log event, `system.org.rate_limit.burst`, is triggered and email notifications are generated.
 The following shows an example of an email notification.

 ![Displays the email to notify the admin of a burst rate limit event.](/img/BRLemail.png)